fishcode16/python-tk-meetup-photos-downloader/HOWTO-CONFIG.md

 # HOWTO obtain your Meetup's access token #

+__NOTICE:__ Please note that there are slight difference between the screenshots and the application.
+I made some changes, but lazy to redo the screenshots.
+FYI.

+___

 1. Login to your Meetup account.

 2. Visit Meetup API to access your [OAuth Consumers](https://secure.meetup.com/meetup_api/oauth_consumers/).